Real Estate Development Only Works If the Rules Let It

 Published at March 8, 2026 ... views

-The more I learn about real estate development, the more I realize how little of it is just about the building itself.
+The more I learn about real estate development, the more I notice that the deals which die rarely die from bad design or bad math.

-Because even if a site looks promising, even if the market looks strong, and even if the design looks great, none of it really matters unless the project can survive the rules around it. , , environmental review, public process, timing, political risk, and local approvals can shape a project just as much as architecture or construction cost.
+The answer is rarely architectural and rarely financial.
+It is structural. , , environmental review, public process, timing, political risk, and local approvals can shape a project just as much as architecture or construction cost.

 Before anything else, land has to be priced rationally